xplorehowto/xplorehowto.github.io/pages/edge/edge_rpi.md

 [How to fix Raspberry Pi boot problems](https://www.techradar.com/how-to/computing/how-to-fix-raspberry-pi-boot-problems-1310697){:target="_blank"}
 provides more details about the booting LEDs on/off sequences.

+Because lack of BIOS, the system configuration parameters that would normally be kept and set using the BIOS are now stored in a text file named `config.txt`.
+The `config.txt` file is read by the GPU before the ARM core is initialized.
+The `config.txt` file is an optional file on the boot partition and it can be found in `/boot/config.txt`.

+See [RPiconfig](https://elinux.org/RPiconfig){:target="_blank"} for details.

 ## Installation Raspbian OS